 It does not contain a run.logicalLocations property (§3.12.12), because when physical location information is available, that property is optional (it “MAY” be present).

-This example also includes a run.rules property (§3.12.15) containing rule metadata, even though rule metadata is optional, to show how a SARIF log file can be self-contained, in the sense of containing all the information necessary to interpret the results.
+This example also includes a run.resources.rules property (§3.12.15, §3.37.3) containing rule metadata, even though rule metadata is optional, to show how a SARIF log file can be self-contained, in the sense of containing all the information necessary to interpret the results.

 {